ghostersk/gowebmail/README.md

 A self-hosted, encrypted web email client written entirely in Go.
 Supports Gmail and Outlook via OAuth2, plus any standard IMAP/SMTP provider.

+# Notes:
+- work still in progress
+- AI is involved in making this work, as I do not have the skill and time to do it on my own
+- looking for any advice and suggestions to improve it!

 ## Features

 - **Unified inbox** — view emails from all connected accounts in one stream